Co-Ownership

 Ho-Hum?

-But people like to learn.
+People learn.
 Within the Fiat system we learn to do what the boss says.
-But that is not ”human nature” or any such, it is simply what we have been taught to do and to expect by the people we trust the most: our parents, our teachers.
-The Fiat systek is in our heads and simply pass on.
-We pride ourselves to be individuals, to beat the other guy and enjoy a crushing win.
-Those are all part of the Fiat system and we will even go to war over it.
+But that is not ”human nature” or any such, it is simply what we have been taught to do and expected of us by the people we trust.

 Radical also teaches us that action happens only in community.
-Even when we are working alone, we benefit and get inspirations from the community (e.g., books, documentaries, even fantasy movies)
+Even when we are working alone we get inspirations from it (e.g., books, documentaries, fantasy movies)

 Triple

-Yesterday I spoke with Haluk Can Hur, who happens to own four businesses, all of them co-managed.
-He told me that Latro Kimya, his first business, has tripled its revenue since he elimanted the CEO job and fired himself.
-This comes from people managing the business, knowing the ins and outs of it, and not having to ask for permission.
+The other day I spoke with Haluk Can Hur, a Turkish business person who happens to own four businesses, all of them co-managed.
+He told me that Latro Kimya, his first business, has tripled its revenue since he eliminated the CEO job and himself.
+People who manage the business know the ins and outs of it, and do not have to ask for permission.

 The Radical Foundation